atias007/Planar/README.md

 ![CLI welcome](https://github.com/atias007/Planar/blob/c7a1363de89e3d43eac18376230902534ded20d6/res/planar_cli_screenshot.jpg?raw=true)

+5. Run `trace ls` connad in Planar CLI to see list of logs
+6. Open http://localhost:2306 to get the api documentation.
+7. Open http://localhost:2306/swagger to get swagger page

+### What next?

+Follow the Hello World Planar Job documatation to create, test, deploy & invoke your first planar job.

 ---
 [^1]: This may need to be run with sudo if docker and docker-compose aren't accessible by the user.
 [^2]: If the image doesn't exist locally, this command downloads the necessary Docker image and starts the container.